|Global Knowledge Gateway||

 In addition, we are conducting a short poll to assess the need and demand for the development of additional support materials.
-Please complete the poll below by August 15 to tell us which of the following resources would be most useful.
+Please complete the poll above by August 15 to tell us which of the proposed resources would be most useful.

 Help IFAC improve the Global Knowledge Gateway.

 July 24, 2014 - Accounting Web

 Suggest a Resource, News Item, Event, or Discussion Topic